Psychologist Salary and Career Outlook

 Industrial-Organizational (I/O) Psychologists

-I/O psychologists are group psychology experts that are hired by institutions of all types to assess and optimize the individual and collaborative components of an organization or workplace.
-They solve problems pertaining to areas like recruitment, training, professional development, employee relations, workplace motivation, and customer satisfaction.
+I/O psychologists are group psychology experts who are hired by institutions of all types to assess and optimize the individual and collaborative components of an organization or workplace.
+They solve problems related to recruitment, training, professional development, employee relations, workplace motivation, and customer satisfaction.

 Psychologist vs Psychiatrist

-It is important to note that while a psychology background offers a breadth of different career opportunities, psychiatry is not one of them.
+It is important to note that while a psychology background offers a broad range of career opportunities, psychiatry is not one of them.
 Psychiatrists differ from psychologists in several important ways:

 How Much Do Psychologists Make?

-According to 2018 data from the BLS, a psychologist salary ranges from $43,800 for the lowest ten percent to over $129,250 for the top ten percent.
-While the median annual wage for psychologists in 2018 was $79,010, that figure varies depending upon a psychologist’s specialty, where he or she works, and how much experience he or she has.
+According to 2024 data from the BLS, a psychologist’s salary ranges from $54,860 for the lowest ten percent to over $157,330 for the top ten percent.
+While the median annual wage for psychologists in 2024 was $94,310, that figure varies depending on a psychologist’s specialty, where he or she works, and how much experience he or she has.

 Job Outlook for Psychologists

-According to the BLS data, psychologists and other psychology-related fields are all expected to experience job growth from 2016 through 2026 that is greater than the 7% average for all occupations.
-The projections are highest for clinical, counseling, and school psychologists; employment in these specialties is expected to increase at double the rate of the national average.
-On the other hand, I/O psychologists are only projected to be hired at a slightly higher rate than the estimates for all occupations.
+According to BLS data from May 2024, psychologists and other psychology-related fields are expected to experience job growth from 2024 through 2034 at a rate faster than the 6% average for all occupations.
+The projections are highest for clinical, counseling, and industrial-organizational psychologists; employment in these specialties is expected to increase much faster than the national average.
+On the other hand, school psychologists are projected to be hired at a lower rate than the overall occupation average.